 This was about a year in and after it happened I went into to work and told my boss about it.
 She immediately advised me to dump my therapist.
 I did not.
 Partially I think because I hated myself and partially because, depression and the way it makes everything so damn hard.
-It was a big deal for me to work myself up to asking her to work with me on my self-hatred, when she refused to do that it was hugely disempowering.
+It was a big deal for me to psych myself up to ask her to work with me on my self-hatred, and when she refused it was hugely disempowering.
 The very moment I should have walked away, I felt the least equipped to do so.

 Long story short, if you go to your therapist and ask to work on an issue and they blow you off, get a new therapist.